cange/dotfiles/README.md

 # Dotfiles

-These are basic configurations of my working environment like editor, shell and terminal.
+These are basic configurations of my working environment of things like editor, shell and terminal configurations.

 ## Setup